macstadium/orka-tekton/README.md

 * You need a Kubernetes cluster with Tekton Pipelines v0.16.0 or later configured.
 * You need an Orka environment with the following components:
+  * The latest stable version of Orka.
-  * Orka API endpoint (IP or custom domain).
+  * [An Orka service endpoint](https://orkadocs.macstadium.com/docs/endpoint-faqs#whats-the-orka-service-endpoint) (IP or custom domain).
 Usually, `http://10.221.188.100`, `http://10.10.10.100` or `https://<custom-domain>`.
   * A dedicated Orka user with valid credentials (email & password).
 Create a new user or request one from your Orka administrator.
-  * SSH-enabled base image and the respective SSH credentials (email & password OR SSH key).
-Use an existing base image or create your own.
+  * An SSH-enabled base image and the respective SSH credentials (email & password OR SSH key).
+Use an [existing base image](https://orkadocs.macstadium.com/docs/existing-images-upload-management) or [create your own](https://orkadocs.macstadium.com/docs/creating-an-ssh-enabled-image).
 * You need an active VPN connection between your Kubernetes cluster and Orka.
-Use a VPN client for a temporary connection or create a site-to-site VPN tunnel for permanent access.
+Use a [VPN client](https://orkadocs.macstadium.com/docs/vpn-connect) for temporary access or create a [site-to-site VPN tunnel](https://orkadocs.macstadium.com/docs/aws-orka-connections) for permanent access.

 See also: [Using Orka, At a Glance](https://orkadocs.macstadium.com/docs/quick-start-introduction)

 ## Installation

+Before you can use these `Tasks` in Tekton pipelines, you need to install them and the Orka configuration in your Kubernetes cluster.

 ### Default namespace installation

-To install all `Tasks` and the Orka configuration in the `default` namespace within your Kubernetes cluster, run the following command against your actual Orka API endpoint.
+To install in the `default` namespace of your Kubernetes cluster, run the following command against your actual Orka API endpoint.

 ```sh
 ORKA_API=http://10.221.188.100 ./install.sh --apply